 Programs and Services

 Events of the past years have called attention to the need to be prepared for a wide range of emergencies.
-The tragedies at Virginia Tech and DeKalb have caused campuses across the country to reassess their level of preparedness.
+The tragedies at Marjory Stoneman Douglas, Virginia Tech and DeKalb have caused campuses across the country to reassess their level of preparedness.
 Our police department has for many years conducted training for our officers on responding to an active shooting incident.
-We continue extensive on-going training for a response to these types of incidents.
+We continue extensive on-going training for a response to these types o

 The University Police provide a wide range of programs to the University community aimed at empowering students, staff, faculty and tenants to become partners in the detection and prevention of crime.
 Specialized programs as well as general safety information are available for individuals or groups of any size.

 The SAFE Team provides transportation and escort from point to point on the campus.
 Do you have to go across campus at night?
 Don't take a risk by going it alone!
-The SAFE Team is on patrol from 6:30pm - 2:30am, and will be happy to dispatch someone to walk with you and make sure you reach your destination without incident.
+The SAFE Team is on patrol Mon-Thurs, 5:30pm - 2:00am and Fri-Sun, 6:30pm - 2:00am.

 Campus Safety Guide

 Schools must publish an annual report disclosing campus security policies and three years worth of selected crime statistics.
 Schools must make timely warnings to the campus community about crimes that pose an ongoing threat to students and employees.

 Campus Security Authorities